Army, Marine Corps Bands March in 2022 Veterans Day Parade

-The parade honoring all veterans, active-duty military members and reservists steps off at 11 a.m. on Third Street at Hanover Street.
-More than 1,800 individuals from 85 entrants are scheduled to take part.
+The parade honoring all veterans, active-duty military members and reservists stepped off at 11 a.m. on Third Street at Hanover Street.
+More than 1,800 individuals from 75 entrants took part.

-Leading the parade will be the 208th Army Band out of Concord, N.C.
+Leading the parade was the 208th Army Band out of Concord, N.C.
 “The primary mission of the band is to promote the esprit de corps of our fighting forces, and to serve as a goodwill ambassador throughout North and South Carolina,” according to the band’s website.